Secotan: Amadas and Barlowe, Secotans and Neiosioke

-The Secotan remained in the same area until 1644/1645, when colonists from Virginia Colony attacked them and drove them off in the last of the Anglo-Powhatan Wars.
-British settlement in the area increased soon afterwards, and the land was officially transferred from Virginia Colony to the Province of Carolina in 1665.
-In latter years Secotans were recorded under the name Machapunga.
+The Secotan remained in the same area until 1644 or 1645, when colonists from Virginia Colony attacked them and drove them off in the last of the Anglo-Powhatan Wars.
+British settlement in the area increased soon afterward, and the land was officially transferred from the Virginia Colony to the Province of Carolina in 1665.
+Surviving Secotan descendants merged into the Machapunga.